At Alderton Junior School, we are committed to supporting the well-being of all our children, families and staff.

 Behaviour and Pastoral Support Management Team

-Mrs Sear has recently joined our team and is our dedicated Behaviour and Pastoral Support Manager.
-Mrs Sear's has an extensive background which is beneficial to supporting the wellbeing of our pupils.
+Mrs Carroll-Bastian is our dedicated Behaviour and Pastoral Support Manager.
+She has an extensive background which is beneficial to supporting the wellbeing of our pupils.

 Staff Professional Development and Wellbeing: